ChowCTSL/SimpleOnePagePortfolioTemplate/README.md

 This project consists of a simple one page portfolio template, which includes an introduction section, about me section, projects section, and a contact me section.
 The template comes in several different pre-made color styles.

 This template was made using HTML, CSS, Bootstrap, and jQuery.
+It is a responsive website that is compatible with mobile.

 ## Preview (screenshots)
 ![Intro Section](http://i.imgur.com/bKcA7Dc.png)